earthobservations/wetterdienst/docs/data/introduction.rst

 NOAA (National Oceanic And Atmospheric Administration / National Oceanic And Atmospheric Administration / United States Of America)
     - Global Historical Climatology Network
-        - Historical, daily weather observations from around the globe
+        - Historical, hourly (ISD) and daily weather observations from around the globe
         - more then 100k stations
         - data for weather services which don't publish data themselves